Drakrig/vad_score_prediction/README.md

 - `arousal_std` - the standard deviation of the arousal score for the audio file
 - `dominance_mean` - the mean dominance score for the audio file
 - `dominance_std` - the standard deviation of the dominance score for the audio file
+- `verified_emotion` - the verified emotion label for the audio file based on scores means.
+It used for balancing the emotion distribution in the dataset in case some emotions are overrepresented or underrepresented.
+You alwas have the option to not use this column, but make sure to mofiy the `train.py` script accordingly.

 ## How to abtain VAD scores for your audio files

 If your dataset contains categorical emotion labels, you can use the mapping table described on page 15 of the [original paper](https://www.researchgate.net/publication/222741832_Evidence_for_a_Three-Factor_Theory_of_Emotions) to convert them to the continuous pleasure, arousal and dominance means and standard deviations.

+Also, you can download extracted mapping table from Google Drive [here](https://drive.google.com/file/d/1AajCZiIwAPrQ7W2bbGpgBFyAT2b0nzz_/view?usp=sharing).

 ## Roadmap

 - [+] Upload V3 weights to Hugging Face
-- [ ] Upload formatted emotion to VAD score mapping table
+- [*] Upload formatted emotion to VAD score mapping table
 - [ ] Add more documentation on how to use the model

 ## Credits